alinchis/docling-api/README.md

+## !
+IMPORTANT NOTICE !
+I have created the service for my personal project using Claude AI.
+It generated all the code, including this README file.

+I installed the python packages using requirements-basic.txt, it did not worked with the initially suggested ones, then saved the working setup packages to requirements.txt.

+On my local machine, I don't have Nvidia GPU, so I created and ran docker-compose_cpu.yml.

+I tested it with some pdf utility invoice, all apis worked.
+The least verbose api was `/extract/invoice`.

 # Docling PDF Processing API

 A FastAPI-based service for processing PDF invoices using IBM's Granite Docling model, optimized for GPU acceleration on TrueNAS Scale.